 - Relatable creators with high engagement with audience

 - Available content at your fingertips that is “bingeworthy”

 YouTube is one of the top social media platforms used by influencers.
 Every day more and more people are creating YouTube accounts in hopes to become the next big “YouTuber” or influencer that garners millions of followers and make millions of dollars.

 In fact, YouTube stars are now more influential than the average celebrity.
 According to Think with Google, “YouTube creators listen to and interact with their fans, resulting in communities that look more like friendships than fanships.”

 YouTube even has specific genres, some of which include animation, DIY, health/fitness, pranks, sports, learning, traveling, beauty, family, comedy and many more.

-Zoella is popular YouTuber, racking in at 12 million subscribers.
+Zoella is popular YouTuber, with over 12 million subscribers.
 She has several partnerships with various brands, though she specifies in every video whether it is sponsored or not.
 YouTube has strict guidelines of influencers stating in the description whether or not the video is sponsored.
 In the video above, she has listed in the comments below which affiliate links she receives a percentage of profits on.

 2. Olivia Jade

 Olivia Jade is another beauty YouTuber.
 Though she has a smaller following compared to Zoella at 1.3 million, she still averages in approximately 750K views per video.
 She still receives ample sponsorships with beauty, fashion and health brands in her videos and remains a high reach with her audience.